ivansieder/gopher-artwork-browser/README.md

 # Gopher Artwork Browser
 Use this repository to visualize the [Gopher Artwork](https://github.com/ashleymcnamara/gophers/) by Ashley McNamara ([@ashleymcnamara](https://twitter.com/ashleymcnamara))

+I'm not a design-affinate person at all, so PRs for changing/enhancing the UI are more than welcome.

 ![gopher artwork browser](screenshot.png)

 ## Usage